jdohertydev/runit/README.md

 1. **Facilitate Event Discovery:**
    - Provide a user-friendly interface for runners to easily find and book running events in their area.
 2. **Enhance User Engagement:**
-   - Enable users to post questions, add likes, and interact with other runners and event organisers within the platform.
+   - Enable users to post questions, and interact with other runners and event organisers within the platform.
 3. **Streamline Event Management:**
    - Offer race organisers robust tools to list events, manage bookings, and communicate with participants efficiently.
 4. **Promote Community Connection:**